0branch/boron/doc/copr.md

 Remove previously built files and the project cache.

 ## Debug
-This changes the compiler and linker flags to enable debugging.
+The `-d` option changes the compiler and linker flags to enable debugging.
-If `-d` is not used then the compiler options will be set for an optimized release build.
+The default flags are set for an optimized release build.

+The default settings can also be changed by using `debug_mode: true` in a project.config file.

 ## Build Environment
 A file can be specified to override the [target system] settings.